jetbrains-academy/rustlings-course/Generic Types, Traits, and Lifetime/Intro/Removing Duplication by Refactorings/task.md

 To avoid name clashes let's rename a couple of variables:

 - the first binding of the `largest` variable (line 4) should be renamed to `result`;
-- the second binding of the `largest` variable (second frame in the editor) should be also renamed to `result`.
+- the second binding of the `largest` variable should be also renamed to `result`.

 To do that, you can